 What are the Criminal Penalties?

-- Engaging in sexual conduct with a child is a second degree felony
+- Engaging in conduct that is sexual with a child is a second degree felony

-- Exposure of sexual organs with intent to gratify is a third degree felony
+- Exposing one's sexual organs with an intent to arouse or gratify is a third degree felony

-Second degree felonies carry a range of punishment between two and twenty years in the Texas Department of Corrections, and up to a $10,000 fine.
-Third degree felonies carry a range of punishment between two and ten years in the Texas Department of Corrections, and up to a $10,000 fine.
+Second degree felonies range in punishment between two years and twenty years in the Texas Department of Corrections, and all felonies can have a maximum of $10,000 in fines.
+Third degree felonies range in punishment between two years and up to ten years in the Texas Department of Corrections, and up to a $10,000 fine.
 However, the Texas Court of Criminal Appeals has held that one encounter can allow a conviction for both sexual contact and exposure, and this does not violate double jeopardy.[vi]
 The statute is reprinted in full and aspects discussed below.

 What is the Law?

 The Indecency statute is listed in the Texas Penal Code in Chapter 21.
 This chapter is entitled “Sexual Offenses.”
 As discussed in the above section, there are two ways to be charged for Indecency, and there are two different penalties.
 For a specific about the specific facts of your case, call my office and we can have a discussion at length about your situation, the facts and circumstances of your case, and all other aspects of your defense.
-Here is the language of the statute:
+The language of the statute is from Section 21.11 of the Texas Penal Code.

 What Are Some Defenses?